 The Honors Program's primary goal is that of preparing the University's high-ability students for immediate matriculation into graduate or professional school through academic preparation, character development, graduate school workshops/seminars, cultural enrichment, and leadership development.

 The character development of honors students is addressed in part through the Honors Community-Service Seminar course.
 The course was initiated to increase students' awareness of the needs of their communities.
 It is hoped that a heightened social awareness will stimulate the students' desire to "give back" or to “pay forward” some of what they have been given.
 In addition, the service component allows students to take the knowledge and skills that have been acquired in the classroom and apply them outside the boundaries of academia.
-For more than 10 years, Honors Program students have participated in the Coppin-Rosemont initiative as mentors and tutors to Rosemont Elementary students.
-Honors students also serve as tutors at Coppin’s on-campus high school, Coppin Academy.
+For more than 10 years, Honors Program students participated in the Coppin-Rosemont initiative as mentors and tutors to Rosemont Elementary students.
+That initiative has evolved and now, for more than five years, Honors Students have served as tutors and mentors at Coppin Academy, Coppin's on-campus high school.

 The cultural enrichment component--the third aspect of the Coppin Honors Program--was designed to further broaden students' perspectives.
 As funding allows, the Honors Program coordinates field trips to local cultural activities.
 Additionally, honors lectures or workshops on various topics are scheduled throughout the year.